Alabama Teachers wants you to stay safe and secure.

 - When you're browsing the Web, protect yourself by using HTTPS (Hypertext Transfer Protocol Secure) whenever possible.

-- Our online banking system provides you with the date and time of your last session ("last login").
+- Alabama Teachers's online banking system provides you with the date and time of your last session ("last login").
 This allows you to check the most recent online session and could tell you whether someone else has been accessing your information.

 - When you have completed using our online site, log out (look for the "Log Out" link we provide).
 We suggest you do this before you shut your computer off and before you surf to any other websites.